Nachtigall Battalion: War with the Soviet Union

-The German refusal to accept the OUN(b)'s June 30 proclamation of Ukrainian independence in L'viv led to a change of the Nachtigall battalion direction.
-As the result, the battalion was recalled to Cracow and disarmed on August 15.
+The German refusal to accept the OUN(b)'s June 30 proclamation of Ukrainian independence in L'viv led to a conflict with the leadership of the Nachtigall battalion and a change of the Nachtigall battalion direction.
+On August 13, 1941, it was disarmed and ordered to return from Vinnytsia to Neuhammer in Silesia, from which its members were transported to Frankfurt an der Oder.
 It was later transformed together with Roland battalion into the 201st Schutzmannschaft Battalion.